bpjfarias/nlw4-nodejs-nps-project/README.md

 <details><summary><b>First Class</b></summary>

 - Basics concepts about what is an API
-- Understading what is Nodejs, where is it been used, for what problems was created
+- Understanding what is Nodejs, where is it been used, for what problems was created
 - Knowing typescript and how it can help us during the application development
 - Some initial code